josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </div>

-The compiler found a reference to an exported variable or static field that wasn't initialized.
+The compiler found a reference to an exported variable or static field that was not initialized.
 It needs the value of that variable to generate code.

-The following example tries to set the component's `template` property to the value of the exported `someTemplate` variable which is declared but *unassigned*.
+The following example tries to set the `template` property of the component to the value of the exported `someTemplate` variable which is declared but *unassigned*.

 <code-example format="typescript" language="typescript">